llsaimur/classroom/README.md

-***
+# Classroom

-Classroom is a simple online classroom application, which allows educators to add courses that are made up of various lessons, while students can enroll on these courses.
-Additionally, the application will allow students to track their progress throughout the course, whereas instructors can monitor how many students have enrolled in/on a course, and how many have completed each course.
+Classroom is an online learning platform that allows educators to create courses composed of lessons, while students can enroll in these courses and track their progress.
+Instructors can monitor enrollment numbers and student completion rates for each course.
-***
-Features:
-  I developed this application by extending the skeleton application from my previous project, go check it out here (https://github.com/llsaimur/mernsetup).
-  I incorporated functionality that allowed users to have multiple roles, including educator and student; to add and publish courses with lessons as an instructor; to enroll on courses and complete lessons as a student; and to keep track of course completion progress and enrollment statistics.
-While implementing these features, I practiced how to extend the full-stack component slices that make up the frontend–backend-synced application.
-I added new features by simply implementing data schemas and models, adding new backend APIs, and integrating these with new React components in the frontend to complete the full-stack slice.

-***
-To test out this project, clone it.
-Once you have the code, go on terminal and type: yarn
---this is to install all node modules/dependencies needed for the project... run development
---this is to run the project, to open go on your browser and type http://localhost:3000/
+---

+## Features

+- Multiple user roles: **Educator** and **Student**
+- Educators can:
+  - Add and publish courses with lessons
+  - Track course enrollment and completion statistics
+- Students can:
+  - Enroll in courses
+  - Complete lessons and track progress
+- Full-stack integration: backend APIs are synced with React frontend components
+- Easily extendable architecture for adding new features

+> This application was developed by extending a skeleton project from [MERN Setup](https://github.com/llsaimur/mernsetup).
+New features were added by creating data schemas and models, implementing backend APIs, and integrating them with React frontend components to complete full-stack slices.

+---

+## Key Technologies & Concepts

+- **MERN Stack**: MongoDB, Express.js, React, Node.js
+- Role-based user management
+- CRUD operations for courses and lessons
+- Full-stack integration of frontend and backend components
+- Tracking and analytics of student progress and course completion

+---

+## Project Highlights

+- Implemented multiple user roles with different permissions
+- Created full CRUD operations for courses and lessons
+- Built progress tracking for students and analytics for instructors
+- Practiced extending full-stack slices by adding new backend APIs and frontend components
+- Learned advanced MERN stack patterns for scalable application development

+---